Uptown Pittsburgh: Boyd's Hill

+Soho and urban development

+A separate historical name, Soho, originated with James Tustin, an English émigré who came to Pittsburgh in the late 18th or early 19th century.
+Tustin acquired a large tract farther east along the ridge and built a stone house and fruit orchard there.
+His home was described in a 1915 Gazette Times article as "the most beautiful place in Pittsburgh."
+Tustin called his forge and estate "Soho", after the place in England where he had learned his trade, and the name came to be applied to the surrounding district.
+A 1977 Pittsburgh neighborhood atlas defined Soho as an 86 acre area flanking the northern end of the Birmingham Bridge, but Soho is no longer an official Pittsburgh neighborhood and is now included within the Bluff.

 The neighborhood was originally part of Pitt Township, but was annexed in 1846.
 The addition was precipitated by the city's efforts at regrowth following a cataclysmic fire in 1845, which destroyed 56 acre and 1,000 buildings.

-A 1922 guidebook, A History of Pittsburgh and Environs, noted that the area's houses were "old and not attractive, and are largely populated by foreign mill workers and their families", and a 1977 guide remarked that it was once "a pleasant residential area for many wealthy Pittsburghers" but "as industry moved in, the wealthy moved out".
-The neighborhood was adversely affected by Pittsburgh's urban renewal campaign in the 1960s, and in the estimation of some, "has never been reassembled".
+Toker described Uptown as the principal corridor between Downtown and Oakland, consisting largely of 19th-century rowhouses along Fifth and Forbes avenues and their cross streets.
+He noted that commercial development was later added along those streets and that the district declined during the 1950s before becoming the focus of later redevelopment efforts.
+A 1922 guidebook, A History of Pittsburgh and Environs, noted that the area's houses were "old and not attractive, and are largely populated by foreign mill workers and their families," and a 1977 guide remarked that it was once "a pleasant residential area for many wealthy Pittsburghers" but "as industry moved in, the wealthy moved out."
+The neighborhood was adversely affected by Pittsburgh's urban renewal campaign in the 1960s, and in the estimation of some, "has never been reassembled."

-Construction projects in the area include expansion by Duquesne University, and development surrounding the newly completed arena for the Pittsburgh Penguins.
+Construction projects in the area include expansion by Duquesne University and development surrounding the arena for the Pittsburgh Penguins.

-Neighborhood character

-Fifth Avenue is home to law offices and a few restaurants and bars, but vacant storefronts and small street parking lots for Downtown commuters are prevalent as well.
-Brick rowhouses are common in the neighborhood.

-There are significant efforts in the community to reassert a sense of identity, and residents range from Downtown workers and long-time residents to university students and health professionals.

-City Steps

-While the Bluff / Uptown neighborhood only has two distinct flights of city steps - it is home to one of the oldest and most striking.
-Connecting Bluff Street to Second Avenue is a 170 steps flight that also includes a walkway overpass above the Boulevard of the Allies.
-It is a very popular way to connect Duquesne University students, faculty, and staff to the 10th Street Bridge and the Southside.
-These City Steps of Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to travel through this densely populated area.